jeanbmar/payload-hash-upload/README.md

 # Append a hash to upload filenames in Payload CMS, and optimize your CDN caching strategy

-This plugin ensures safe filenames with PayloadCMS database.
+This plugin ensures safe filenames with Payload CMS database.
 Resized images are properly supported.

 ## Install